Quercus × morehus

-Because the name Q. × morehus was adopted prior to 1980 while Q. wislizeni and Quercus parvula were still considered conspecific it is often applied not only to trees appearing intermediate in form between Q. kelloggii and Q. wislizeni but also those that could be Q. kelloggii × Q. parvula.
-Pending formal description the name Q. × ‘wootteni’ (Wootten's oak) has been proposed for the California black oak (Q. kelloggii) × Shreve oak (Q. parvula var. shrevei) hybrid.
+Because the name Q. × morehus was adopted before 1980, while Q. wislizeni and Quercus parvula were still considered conspecific it is often applied not only to trees appearing intermediate in form between Q. kelloggii and Q. wislizeni but also to those that could be Q. kelloggii × Q. parvula.
+Pending formal description, the name Q. × ‘wootteni’ (Wootten's oak) has been proposed for the California black oak (Q. kelloggii) × Shreve oak (Q. parvula var. shrevei) hybrid.

 Quercus × morehus is a hybrid between a deciduous oak and an evergreen oak.
 Leaves are generally deciduous or partially deciduous and intermediate in form between Q. kelloggii and Q. wislizeni.